Schönhardt polyhedron: Impossibility of triangulation

-Jumping polyhedron
+Stability

-In connection with the theory of flexible polyhedra, instances of the Schönhardt polyhedron form a "jumping polyhedron": a polyhedron that has two different rigid states, both having the same face shapes and the same orientation (convex or concave) of each edge.
+Some instances of the Schönhardt polyhedron form a jumping polyhedron: a polyhedron that has two different rigid states, both having the same face shapes and the same orientation (convex or concave) of each edge.
 A model whose surface is made of a stiff but somewhat deformable material, such as cardstock, can be made to "jump" between the two shapes.
 A solid model could not change shape in this way.
 Neither could a model made of a more rigid material like glass: although it could exist in either of the two shapes, it would be unable to deform sufficiently to move between them.
 This stands in contrast to Cauchy's rigidity theorem, according to which, for each convex polyhedron, there is no other polyhedron having the same face shapes and edge orientations.